 Related companies in these financial statements include the members of the above group of companies.
+Related parties in these financial statements refer to the entities controlled by the ultimate controlling party and are outside the group.

 3B.
-Related party transactions
+Related party transactions and balances

-There are transactions between the company and related parties and the effects of these on the basis determined between the parties are reflected in these financial statements.
+There are transactions and arrangements between the Company and related parties and the effects of these on the basis determined between the parties are reflected in these financial statements.
 The related party balances and transfer of resources, services or obligations if any are unsecured, without fixed repayment terms and interest or charge unless stated otherwise.